 For a long time now, I’ve wanted a stick that sounded full, had clear attack and felt well-balanced, with maximum rebound, without needing to hold them close to the end.
 I hold them closer to the middle than most people.
 About 1/3 up from the end.
 The idea is that if you have some weight at the end (in back of your fulcrum point) the rebound will be quicker and the whole motion will feel more fluid.
 You can loosen up on your grip more that way, which contributes to the breadth of the music.
 I also wanted to get as much reach as if I was holding a stick towards the back, like a lot of drummers do.
 Personally, I like a long reach so I can sit back, relax and have my drums and cymbals spaced in an open array.
 I used to use ‘Saul Goodman” symphonic snare drum sticks.
-They had an oval tip, were 17” long by .635” diameter and made of maple.
-They were the longest I could find and thick, like 2Bs.
+They had an oval tip, were 17” long by .635” diameter and were made of maple.
+They were the longest sticks I could find and thick, like 2Bs.
 They stopped making them some years ago.
 They were a bit stiff for me.
 That was the maple, but I liked the length and the girth.

 Length: 452 mm (17.80 inches)

 Wood Type: Hornbeam - which is close to the weight of maple, but a bit more elastic.

 Finish: A thin coat of Clear lacquer

 So, these are the longest drum sticks I’ve ever seen, but they really work for me.